Albert Sounit is situated in Rully and Buxy where we are producing a range of Crémant de Bourgogne and white- and red wines from the Côte Chalonnaise.

 In 1988 Knud Kjellerup, a Danish wine importer, started to import the wines from Albert Sounit – and in 1993 he bought the company together with two good friends to outlive a passion to produce high quality wines from Chalonnaise.
 We believe in the potential of the Côte Chalonnaise vineyards – there is no reason for not producing wines of the same quality level as Côte de Beaune.
 The terroir is there, – “it’s just to take care of the vines – and to use the best possible methods – both in the vineyard and in the winery”.

-The Domaine has since that time undergone a tremendous development with huge investments in winery, vineyard and people, including the acquisition of Domaine Bernollin in 2005 and is today a 16,5 ha large estate, with vineyards in Rully, Mercurey and Montagny.
+Albert Sounit has since that time undergone a tremendous development with huge investments in winery, vineyard and people, including the acquisition of Domaine Bernollin in 2005 and is today a 16,5 ha large estate, with vineyards in Rully and Montagny.
+The grapes from our own vineyards are harvested by Domaine Bernollin and vinified and sold by Albert Sounit.

 On top of that we also buy grapes on long term basis from local wine growers.